 The rest of the paper is structured as follows.
 Section II discusses the related work.
 Section III describes the background and notations used in the paper.
-Section IV considers deterministic routing, derives the nonblocking condition, and presents the routing scheme for nonblocking ftree(n + m, r) with single-path deterministic routing.
-Section V considers adaptive routing and shows that local adaptive routing where routes may adapt based on the information local to each switch improves the nonblocking condition over deterministic routing.
+Section IV considers deterministic routing, derives the nonblocking condition, and presents the routing scheme for nonblocking ftree(n, m, r) with single-path deterministic routing.
+Section V considers adaptive routing and shows that local adaptive routing improves the nonblocking condition over deterministic routing.
 Finally, Section VI concludes the paper.